LearnersGuild/learnathon/README.md

 It is also important to give feedback on _behavior_, not _character_.
 Saying "One thing you did well is that you have nice hair." is not as useful/actionable as "One thing you did well was ask clarifying questions when you didn't fully understand what I said."

-### 5. Wrap up
+### 6. Wrap up

+Congrats!
+You've finished a pair learning session.
+Hopefully you learned something, and are better equipped to tackle the challenge.

-Thank your pair for working with you, shake hands or give them a high five, and move on to your next pairing session!
+Thank your pair for working with you, shake hands or give them a high five (whichever you prefer), and move on to your next session!

 ## Re-Attempt